U.S. Department of Agriculture Cotton Annex: Construction and government use

+Sale and residential conversion

 In May 2007, the Subcommittee on Economic Development, Public Buildings and Emergency Management of the United States House Committee on Transportation and Infrastructure held a "field hearing" at the Cotton Annex.
 Chairman John Mica of Florida, a Republican, pressured the GSA to sell the building.
 GSA Public Buildings Service Commissioner Bob Peck testified that although the complex's operation costs are $279,000, the FPS covers those costs as part of the rental agreement for the property.

 In April 2014, GSA Administrator Dan Tangherlini proposed making a deal with developers to trade the Cotton Annex and the GSA's own regional headquarters in exchange for work on the GSA's main headquarters and the long-delayed Department of Homeland Security consolidation project, a project to build a new consolidated DHS headquarters at the former St. Elizabeths Hospital site in Southwest DC.

-February 9, 2017, Jemal Cotton Annex LLC bought the Cotton Annex with a bid of $30.3 million.
-December 14, 2018, an additional parcel north of the Cotton Annex property was sold to Jemal Cotton Annex LLC via sealed bid.
+In February 2017, Douglas Development Corporation bought the Cotton Annex with a bid of $30.3 million.
+In 2021, the structure was sold for $45 million to developer Carmel Partners, who subsequently converted it into a luxury apartment building.
+Named Annex on 12th, the building began leasing in 2024.
+The new structure contains 562 units, 97 of which are within the original Cotton Annex.